koheishingai/webcl/README.txt

 ------------
 How to build
 ------------
-1. Download a zipped file from Downloads menu.
+1. Download a zipped file from Downloads menu to your work directory (let's say, ~/work).
 2. tar -zvxf webcl-20110630.tar.gz
 3. cd webkit
 4. Tools/Scripts/build-webkit